abhisheksaurabh1985/docker-tutorials-images/README.md

-# docker-tutorials-images
+# Docker tutorials and images
+## Docker tutorials
+Work in progress (in fact halted from quite some time now).
+Not sure, when will I be able to restart working on it.
+Nonetheless, keep a check on the docker images.

-# Docker image for Deep Learning and Computer vision
+## Docker image for Deep Learning and Computer vision
 The docker image for deep learning and computer vision in this repository is built on top of the image maintained by [waleedka](https://github.com/waleedka).

-## Steps to build this Docker image
+### Steps to build this Docker image
 1. Create a directory `container_name`: `mkdir container_name`
 2. Copy this Dockerfile into that directory:`cp Dockerfile container_name/.`
 3. Move to that directory:`cd container_name`